 Any rub left over can be stored in an airtight jar ready for your next cookout.

-The original fajita was beef, an area of the animal referred to as the strap, a tendenous cut that Mexicans found could be made tender by cutting into small strips and grilling it.
+The original fajita was beef, an area of the animal referred to as the strap (we call it the skirt), a tendenous cut that Mexicans found could be made tender by cutting into small strips and grilling it.
 Hence the word fajita actually means "little straps".

-Today though, the term generally refers to meat grilled with a variety of vegetables and then served in a tortilla wrap and the's exactly what I'm going to do.
-And forget all this chewy tendenous meat, I'm using chicken breast.
+Today though, the term generally refers to meat grilled with a variety of vegetables and then served in a tortilla wrap and that's exactly what I'm going to do.
+And forget all this chewy tendenous meat, I'm using chicken breast that I'm going to slice in long strips as my homage to "the strap".

 Serves:- 4 people